S-278/Oxygen-Membrane-Reactor-Modelling/README.md

     x_comp : List of strings with size 53
         Composition array consisting of the considered species in the calculation. conv : Integer (array with length n)
-        Check whether convergence was achieved; Equal to 1 if converged.
+        Check whether convergence was achieved for the respective array index; Equal to 1 if converged.